PATRIZIA School Harare

 Andreas Menke

-steward of the PATRIZIA School Harare
+Steward of the PATRIZIA School Harare

 A settlement without infrastructure